Cr4sh/openreil/README.md

 ```

-Instead of raw instruction reader you also can use x86 assembly instruction reader which based on nasm.
+Instead of raw instruction reader you also can use x86 assembly instruction reader that based on GAS.
 OpenREIL uses this reader in unit tests, it also might be useful for other purposes:

 ```python
 from pyopenreil.utils import asm